Macrix/procontel.sdk/README.md

 <div id='id-builder-blocks-iavatars-insight'/>

 * ### IAvatarsInsight

-<b>IAvatarInsight</b> is an interface that allows to handle avatar connection and disconnection events in avatar source endpoint.
+`IAvatarInsight` is an interface that allows to handle avatar connection and disconnection events in avatar source endpoint.

 ```csharp
   [EndpointMetadata(Name = "Avatar Insight Endpoint", SupportedRoles = SupportedRoles.None)]